arangodb/kube-arangodb/docs/design/topology_awareness.md

 #### A pod affinity

 A pod which belongs to the member can have a pod affinity rules.
-If a pod does not have it then it means that it will have node's affinity.
+If a pod does not have it then it will have node affinity.
 Example:
 ```yaml
 spec: